 The decade long war in Afghanistan has continued to take lives with each passing year.
-As of October 2013, at least 18,000 civilians are estimated to have died violent deaths as a result of the war.
-The total number killed in Pakistan may be as high or higher than the toll in Afghanistan, with NGO estimates ranging widely between 18,000 and 49,000 recorded deaths.
+As of February 2014, at least 21,000 civilians are estimated to have died violent deaths as a result of the war.
+The total number of civilians killed in Pakistan may be as high or higher than the toll in Afghanistan, with NGO estimates ranging widely between 20,000 and 50,000 recorded deaths.
 In Iraq, over 70 percent of those who died of direct war violence have been civilians.
-Iraq Body Count conservatively estimates that at least 136,000 civilians have been killed in direct violence due to war between the invasion and early March 2014.
+Iraq Body Count conservatively estimates that at least 133,000 civilians have been killed in direct violence due to war between the invasion and early May 2014.
 In addition to the direct consequences of violence represented by these numbers, thousands more Iraqis, Afghans and Pakistanis are falling victim to the dangers of a battered infrastructure and poor health conditions arising from wars.
-In the case of Iraq, excess deaths indirectly resulting from the war add several times the 136,000 civilians killed directly by violence.
+In the case of Iraq, excess deaths indirectly resulting from the war add several times the 133,000 civilians killed directly by violence.

 And death can happen some time — weeks or months — after a battle.
 In March 2002, Human Rights Watch documented the results when one US cluster bomb that had failed to explode on impact was detonated by five boys on their way to a picnic in Takh-te-Sefar, Afghanistan, "Ramin, 15, died immediately. . . .
 Soraj, 12, lost both legs.
 Ismaeel, 16, sustained a chest wound.
 Farhad, 18, injured his foot.
 Waheed, 5, received a chest wound and minor head injury."
 The survivors would need immediate medical care, long-term care, and prostheses.